JiapengFan/DC1-CLINICAL-WEBAPP/README.md

 # DC1-Front-End

 # Front-end of data challenge 1 app that is designed to diagnose diabetic retinopathy,
+Need to run the Flask and the React apps simultaneously to work properly.

 # Getting Started with Create React App